yschaeff/esp32-wifi-example/README.md

 The ESP will try to connect to one of its known access points (set at compile time) and will try the one with the strongest signal first.
-By supplying SSID's and passwords compile time no passwords need to be visible in the source.
+By supplying SSID's and passwords on compile time no passwords need to be visible in the source.